 2010 was an extra special year for Bearing Precious Seed in Milford.
 In September the 100 millionth copy of the Word of God rolled off the press.
 Bearing Precious Seed was also able to produce over 10 million in that year alone for the first time.
 That number was surpassed in 2012 when they produced over 11 million that year.

-Bearing Precious Seed is actively printing over 50 languages and partnering with missionaries in over 115 countries around the world.
+Bearing Precious Seed is actively printing over 65 languages and partnering with missionaries in over 120 countries around the world.
+Averaging over 10 million a year for the last 10 years.
+In 2020 we passed 200 million copies printed.
 As God blesses and His people continue to support the ministry, millions more Scriptures will be published and untold numbers of lives will be changed.